C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Please visit the following Wikipedia pages that contain specific information on Wikipedia’s policies, guidelines, and rules, which determine how knowledge is produced on Wikipedia and how users can engage with its contents.

 - You can first check [the three core principles that sum up Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Trifecta).
-These will give you a quick view of the principles that inspire the (more elaborate) guidelines of Wikipedia.
+These will give you a quick view of the main principles of Wikipedia.
-- For a more detailed view, you can then check the so-called [five pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), alias the more elaborate principles that form the basis of the editorial policy of Wikipedia.
+- For a more detailed view, you can then check the so-called [five pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), alias the more detailed principles that form the basis of the editorial policy of Wikipedia.
-- If you wish to go further, you can also read the [statement of principles from Wikipedia founder Jimbo Wales](https://en.wikipedia.org/wiki/User:Jimbo_Wales/Statement_of_principles) - this reading is not necessary to do the exercice, however.
+- If you wish to go further, you can also read the [statement of principles from Wikipedia founder Jimbo Wales](https://en.wikipedia.org/wiki/User:Jimbo_Wales/Statement_of_principles) - however, this reading is not necessary to do the exercise.

-Now, try to answer the following question: what are the most important values and policies of Wikipedia?
+Now, try to answer the following question: what are the most important principles and policies of Wikipedia?

 The principles you just examined provide the basis for a set of specific instructions that guide the authors of Wikipedia to develop content: these are the Wikipedia guidelines.
 - Check the general framework of the [policies for developing content](https://en.wikipedia.org/wiki/Wikipedia:Policies_and_guidelines#%C2%ADContent)